Nanobot Adapter

 )

 CALL_DENIED.
-Observed denials emit CALL_WOULD_DENY.
+Observed blocks emit CALL_WOULD_DENY.

 Session Tracking